Leaving A Big Hole

 “Yep” said the other employee.
 “I’m going to miss her.
 She leaves a big hole.”

 The conversation ended as quickly as it began.
 The magnitude of the comments however might be lost in the simplistic brevity of their words.
 That is unless you really heard the meaning behind what they said.
 Which I’d like to think I did.

-Lindsay clearly will be missed by these two employees for a variety of reasons that the casual eavesdropper would just assume means more work for them or her departure leaves them shorthanded.
+These two employees will clearly miss Lindsay.
+But maybe for a variety of reasons that the casual eavesdropper would just assume means more work for them or her departure leaves them shorthanded.
 I am quite sure that’s not what they meant.
 In fact the words “leaves a big hole” says a lot about what they thought of her.

 When I train at the corporate level, I try to illustrate the point that we all have the ability to leave an impression – a legacy if you will.
-The mark of a great employee is someone who is sorely missed when they leave due to promotion or when they take another role or job in or outside the organization.
+The mark of a great employee is someone who is sorely missed when they leave.
+Due to promotion or when they take another role or job in or outside the organization makes no difference.
 Somehow that person leaving quite literally leaves a hole in the hearts and minds of the people they worked with/for and often the customers they served.

 How you connect matters.
-You’ve heard me say this a thousand times I am sure but it really is true.
+Though I’ve said this a thousand times, it really is true.
 I often share during my trainings that your goal should always be to leave any job better than you found it.
 Create those Ripples in the hearts and minds of the people you work with by putting your everything into your work and in the people you work with.
-When you do that you will undoubtedly creating a legacy you can be proud of and stand as an example for others to perhaps raise their own game and do the same.
+When you do that you will undoubtedly creating a legacy you can be proud of.
+As well stand as an example for others to perhaps raise their own game and do the same.